KenT2/tboplayer/README.md

 * `Options` -

-    * Audio Output - play sound to hdmi, local, auto or ALSA device.
+    * Audio Output - play sound to hdmi, local, both or ALSA device.

     * Mode - play the Single selected track, Repeat the single track, rotate around the Playlist starting from the selected track, randomly play a track from the Playlist.